sorbaathens/academic-website/content/authors/jason-chandler/_index.md

 - Board
 ---

-Jason is the vice-president represeting Heritage Park
+Jason is the vice-president represeting Heritage Park.
+Jason and his family own and operate Chainbuster Racing and are very active in bike communities throughout the southeast and close to home.